generateme/cljplot/README.md

 # clojure2d.charts

 THIS IS WIP/POC
 A "no web-based" pure JVM Clojure library for 2d charts, inspired by D3, Vega and R (ggplot2/lattice/facet).

+## NOTE about API

+Please note that current way of creating charts is very low level.
+All of this nasty steps will be finally hidden from user perspective.

 ## Usage